lzhoang2801/OpCore-Simplify/README.md

   <h3 align="center">OpCore Simplify</h3>

   <p align="center">
     A tool designed to simplify the creation of <a href="https://github.com/acidanthera/OpenCorePkg">OpenCore</a> EFI.
-It includes features such as auto-patching DSDT, adding suitable kexts, and customizing the config.plist to make Hackintosh installation easy for beginners.
+It streamlines the Hackintosh installation process by automating tasks such as auto-patching DSDT, adding suitable kexts, and customizing the config.plist.
+Whether you're a beginner or experienced user, OpCore Simplify takes away much of the complexity associated with Hackintosh setups.
     <br />
     <br />
     <a href="https://github.com/lzhoang2601/OpCore-Simplify/issues">Report Bug</a>